 Your backups are encrypted, and you will need your backup secret key to restore from the backup.

-You should have already stored the backup secret key in a safe place — like in your home — per the backup instructions in the control panel.
+You should have already stored the backup secret key in a safe place—like in your home—per the backup instructions in the control panel.
 If you haven’t done that yet... now is the time!
 The file is located on your old box at /home/user-data/backup/secret_key.txt

 .
 Copy that file to a safe place now.

 Copy that file onto your new box.
-Any SFTP program like FileZilla can help you with that.
+Any SFTP program like Cyberduck or FileZilla can help you with that.
 (SFTP is like SSH, so you will use the same login credentials as you use with SSH.)

-If you are using the default backup method, which stores backups on the box itself, then hopefully you have figured out how to periodically copy those files somewhere else safe — otherwise what’s the point!
+If you are using the default backup method, which stores backups on the box itself, then hopefully you have figured out how to periodically copy those files somewhere else safe—otherwise what’s the point!

 if you know how) copy your backups from wherever you stored them to somewhere on your new machine.
 If your old box is still running, then just copy them from /home/user-data/backup/encrypted